Data

 This dataset is under construction and will be available for download once it is completed.
 For further information, please contact spin@sofi.su.se

-The Student Support and Fees dataset (SSFD) aims to improve the possibilities to conduct large-scale, institutionally informed comparative and longitudinal analyses of student finance systems in general, and of student rights to financial aid and their obligations to pay tuition fees in particular.
+The Student Support and Fees Dataset (SSFD) aims to improve the possibilities to conduct large-scale, institutionally informed comparative and longitudinal analyses of student finance systems in general, and of student rights to financial aid and their obligations to pay tuition fees in particular.
 The dataset is based on calculations of support and fees for three model families.
-Focus is on social rights and obligations of full-time undergraduate students.
-The current version of SSFD includes 32 countries for the years 2005, 2010, and 2015.
+The focus is on social rights and obligations of full-time undergraduate students.
+The current version of SSFD includes 33 high-income countries for the years 2005, 2010, 2015, and 2020.
+The SSFD ongoing data collection is part of a research project aimed at understanding the causes and consequences of student finance systems in affluent countries.

 Citation in publications using the SSFD dataset: